add1ktion/holbertonschool-low_level_programming/Project_3_more_functions_nested_loops/README.md

-# More Functions Nested Loops
+# C - More Functions Nested Loops

 0. **[Task 0](./0-isupper.c)** - Write a function that checks for uppercase character.
 1. **[Task 1](./1-isdigit.c)** - Write a function that checks for a digit (0 through 9).